 If you change the IP address, once you click Apply, you will need to enter the new IP address in your browser to get back into the configuration utility.

 Subnet Mask: Enter the Subnet Mask.
-The default subnet mask is 255.255.255.0.
+The default subnet mask is from your ISP to your computers.
+If checked, your computers will use the router for a DNS server.

 Local Domain: Enter the Domain name (Optional).